Kjmanion/blogSite/_posts/2018-06-26-Select-by-Location-.md

 ## Still learning

 This is all an exercise in reviewing how I got to this point.
-It was not an easy process as I spent more than 5 hours this weekend getting the syntax right.
-I aim on continuing exploring ArcPy and hope it gets more familar as time goes by...
+It was not an easy process as I spent more than a few hours this weekend getting the syntax right.
+I aim on continuing exploring ArcPy and hope it gets more familar as time goes by.